kaylendwyer/template-debug/pages/sessions/online-program.md

 ---

 ### Consultations
-Institute faculty will conduct hour-long consultations with each project team, four times during the course of the year.
+Institute instructors will conduct hour-long consultations with each project team, four times during the course of the year.

 ---